How Much Does Gravel Cost? 2023 Price Guide

 River Rock

 River rock is usually very smooth because of the many years spent on the bottom of a river.
-It’s usually around two inches in diameter and nicely polished, so it is a natural for drainage purposes around water features.
+It’s usually around two inches or smaller in diameter and nicely polished, so it’s useful for drainage purposes around water features.

 Quartz Gravel